 - Authorization Letter: If you receive a letter authorizing you to do research and write a report, you should provide a copy of this letter after the title page.
 Such a letter includes objectives, the area of research, time & cost, submission date, and any other instructions.

 - Letter of Transmittal: Such a letter transmits the report to the render.
 Such a letter shows the date of submission of a report, the name and position of the writer, an overview of the report, an invitation for the reader’s comments, and suggestions.

 - Acknowledgment: This part appreciates the person or organizations from whom support and help were taken to produce the report.’

 - Table of Contents: The table of contents acts as a map of the report for the reader.
 It helps to identify particular topics.

-- List of Illustrations and Graphs: If the report contains many illustrations and graphs then such list provides respective page number and title.
+- List of Illustrations and Graphs: If the report contains many illustrations and graphs then such a list provides respective page numbers and titles.

 - Executive Summary or Abstract: An abstract is a summary of a report.
 It tells the reader what the report is about.
 It summarizes the important parts of the entire report.
 As a result, busy executives can save time as no need to read every page of the report.

 - Introduction: It is the first part of the body of the report.
 This part introduces the reader to the problem at hand.
 This part includes.
 Authorization for the report The need and purpose of the report.
 The scope of the study with a clear description of the limitation I Statement of the problem I Developing Hypothesis Methodology to solve the problem I Definition of special terms and symbols.

 - Description: This part of the report contains all the information you have collected.
 The main function of this part is to present data in an organized form.
 It may involve charts, graphs, statistical tables with proper explanation.

 - Conclusion: The writer on the basis of facts and data, draws something as a result, such a result is the conclusion.